migrate_from_trac.rake does not convert timestamps in Trac database version 23

 I think many people are hitting these issues when doing Trac -> Redmine migrations.
 Here are some example tickets:

-#12 Updated by Craig Rodrigues almost 5 years ago
+#12 Updated by Craig Rodrigues about 5 years ago

 I have a copy of migrate_from_trac.rake in a Github fork, where I am preserving the patches: